 Fond du Lac Tribal and Community College offers intercollegiate athletic programs as part of the student activities and student life program on campus.
-The new tradition at the college began during 2007.
-The first few seasons of Thunder athletics at Fond du Lac Tribal and Community College have been an exciting opportunity for student athletes.
-Teams are working hard to establish a winning tradition and a reputation for excellence in the classroom, on the playing fields, and in the community.
+The tradition of Thunder Athletics at the college began during 2007.
+The first seasons of Thunder athletics at Fond du Lac Tribal and Community College have been an exciting opportunity for student athletes.
+Teams work hard to establish a winning tradition and a reputation for excellence in the classroom, on the playing fields, and in the community.

 Fond du Lac Tribal and Community College fields teams in these sports, click on the sport you are interested in to learn more about the teams:

 The Minnesota State Colleges and Universities Board of Trustees granted approval during the Board’s January 2007 meeting for the college to begin offering intercollegiate athletic programs.

 Fond du Lac Tribal and Community College competes at the National Junior College Athletic Association (NJCAA) Division III level and strongly adheres to the philosophy of the NJCAA Division III mission to create and provide opportunities for student participation in athletic activities.
 Athletic scholarships are not awarded at the NJCAA Division III level.

 Fond du Lac Tribal and Community College is a member of the Minnesota Community College Conference that currently includes 19 two-year institutions throughout Minnesota, two in North Dakota, and one in Wisconsin.
 Member colleges include: